June 27 — July 19, 2025

 Two legends.
-One country.
+Three countries.
+Five flights.
 Zero f*cks given.

 Two idiots.
 One dream.
 Unlimited chaos potential.